 Proposed Bill Request Guidelines

-The State Constitution and the Legislature's Joint Rules restrict the introduction of bills and resolutions during even-year sessions to the following:
+The State Constitution1 and the Legislature's Joint Rules restrict the introduction of bills and resolutions during even-year sessions to the following:

-- By Individual Members: Bills and resolutions that relate to budgetary, revenue or financial matter
+- By Individual Members: Proposed Bills and resolutions that relate to budgetary, revenue or financial matter

 - By Committees: Bills and resolutions on any subject